Raman Raghav: Investigation and trial

 With this medical opinion, the trial proceeded.
 The accused pleaded guilty.
-During the trial a psychiatrist of Nair Hospital, Mumbai was cited as a defence witness.
+During the trial, a psychiatrist of Nair Hospital, Mumbai was cited as a defence witness.
 He had interviewed the accused in Arthur Road Prison on 5 August 1969 and gave evidence that the accused was suffering from Chronic paranoid schizophrenia for a long time and was therefore unable to understand that his actions were contrary to law.
+He was visiting the churches near by to seek forgivness.
+He once said whatever I do Jesus will forgive me.

 In defence, it was said, "The accused did commit the act of killing with which he is charged.
 He knew the nature of the act, viz. killing human beings, but did not know, whether it was wrong or contrary to law".
 The Additional Sessions Judge, Mumbai, held the accused guilty of the charge of murder and sentenced him to death.
 Raman declined to appeal.
 Before confirming the sentence, the High Court of Mumbai ordered that the Surgeon General of Mumbai should constitute a Special Medical Board of three psychiatrists to determine whether the accused was of unsound mind and, secondly, whether in consequence of his unsoundness of mind, he was incapable of making his defence.

 The members of the Special Medical Board interviewed Raman on five occasions for about two hours each time.
-In their final interview when they bade him good bye and attempted to shake hands with him, he refused to do so saying that he was a representative of 'Kanoon' (Law) who would not touch people belonging to this wicked world.
-The examination report was as follows:"Details about childhood history are not available.
-No reliable history about mental Illness in his family is obtainable.
-According to the data available, He was always in the habit of stealing ever since he was a child.
-He hardly had any school education.
-He was known to be reclusive.
-Since his return from Pune in 1968 he had been living in jungles outside the suburbs of Mumbai."
+In their final interview when they bade him goodbye and attempted to shake hands with him, he refused to do so saying that he was a representative of 'Kanoon' (Law) who would not touch people belonging to this wicked world.
+The examination report found:

-"X-rays of skull, routine blood examination, serological tests for syphilis, cerebrospinal fluid examination including tests for syphilis, urine and stool examination and EEG examination were non contributory.
-He was of average intelligence and there is no organic disease to account for his mental condition."

-"Throughout the five interviews he showed ideas of reference and fixed and systematized delusions of persecution and grandeur.
+Throughout the five interviews he showed ideas of reference and fixed and systematized delusions of persecution and grandeur.
 The delusions which the accused experienced were as follows: